-WILDLIFE: Only a few bird species were observed in the site during the surveys.
-Representative species include American crow (Corvus brachyrhynchos), rock dove (Columba livia), California scrub jay (Aphelocoma californica), Brewer's blackbird (Euphagus cyanocephalus), and downy woodpecker (Picoides pubescens).
+WILDLIFE: Only a few bird species were observed in the site during the recent field survey.
+Representative species include American crow (Corvus brachyrhynchos), rock dove (Columba livia), California scrub jay (Aphelocoma californica), and oak titmouse (Baeolophus inornatus).
 Table 2 is a list of wildlife observed in the site.